PRUDHVI69/LCD-Display-library-/README.md

 Overview

 This library allows you to interface a standard character LCD with an LPC21XX microcontroller.
-The LCD is connected in 8-bit mode for full data transfer.
+The LCD is connected in 8-bit mode for full data transfer. <br>

+Driver : Hitachi HD44780

 LCD to MCU Pin Configuration